Clodagh O'Shea

 Clodagh C. O'Shea is a professor of molecular and cell biology and current Wicklow Chair at the Salk Institute for Biological Sciences and a scholar at the Howard Hughes Medical Institute.
+She is also an adjunct professor at UCSD and the Scientific Founder of IconOVir Bio.

 Education

-O'Shea has a BS in biochemistry and microbiology from University College Cork, Ireland and a PhD from Imperial College London.
+Born and raised in Cork, Ireland, O'Shea has a BS in biochemistry and microbiology from University College Cork, Ireland.
+She obtained a PhD from Imperial College London, revealing key signals that regulate the development of our immune systems.
+After her graduate studies, she was selected for a Raleigh International expedition to Namibia where she worked on environmental, conservation and development projects.
 She was a Postdoctoral Fellow at the UCSF Comprehensive Cancer Center, San Francisco, United States.